-Report on the Supplementary Information Required under Bangko Sentral ng Pilipinas (BSP) Circular No. 1074 and Revenue Regulations 15-2010
+Report on the Supplementary Information Required under Bangko Sentral ng Pilipinas (BSP) Circular No. 1074 and Revenue Regulations (RR) 15-2010 of the Bureau of Internal Revenue (BIR)

-Our audits were conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The supplementary information required under BSP Circular No. 1074 in Note 28 and Revenue Regulations 15-2010 in Note 29 to the financial statements is presented for purposes of filing with the BSP and Bureau of Internal Revenue, respectively, and is not a required part of the basic financial statements.
-Such information is the responsibility of the management of the Bank.
-The information has been subjected to the auditing procedures applied in our audit of the basic financial statements.
-In our opinion, the information is fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.
+Our audit was conducted for the purpose of forming an opinion on the Bank's basic financial statements taken as a whole.
+The supplementary information required under BSP Circular No. 1074 in Note 28 and RR 15-2010 in Note 29 to the basic financial statements is presented for purposes of filing with the BSP and BIR, respectively, and is not a required part of the Bank's basic financial statements.
+Such supplementary information is the responsibility of the management of the Bank.
+The supplementary information has been subjected to the auditing procedures applied in our audit of the Bank's basic financial statements.
+In our opinion, the supplementary information is fairly stated, in all material respects, in relation to the Bank's basic financial statements taken as a whole.